bncpr/money-handler/README.md

 # About

-An expanses handler React web application.
+A household expanses handler web application.